Florida Collaborative Divorce Forms

 Collaborative Parenting Plans: A Child’s Prospective Best Interests

 Collaborative Parenting Plans in Florida divorce or paternity cases may address your child’s future best interests in ways Florida family judges can’t.
-Judges are not prophets: A judge has no crystal ball to see how future events might affect your child’s best interests.
-In making decisions about timesharing and parenting arrangements, a family judge generally can’t engage in “prospective-based” analysis of a child’s best interests.
-That means they must decide issues looking at a snapshot of the present.
-Typically, they base that look on evidence about the past.
-Florida law generally stops judges from extrapolating from the snapshot a movie about…
+Judges are not prophets: a judge has no crystal ball to see how future events might affect your child’s best interests.
+In making decisions about parenting, a family judge generally can’t engage in “prospective-based”…

 Collaborative Family Law Agreements: A Child’s Future Best Interests